ProjetsPL/treehouse-theme/us/_posts/2020-01-08-a-shrub-for-your-garden-planting-thuja-trees.md

   shrub to plant?
 Thuja might be a good choice.
 It can be planted either as a tree or shrub.
 image: "/uploads/shrub-for-your-garden.jpg"

----
+promoted: false
+update_date: 2020-02-05
-Thuja trees are quite popular plants growing in many gardens.
+intro: Thuja trees are quite popular plants growing in many gardens.
 They can be used as windscreens, thick hedges and shrubs.
 Thuja is an evergreen, pollution and heat resistant plant.
 It grows pretty quick and is quite resilient.
 If you are designing your own garden, you should consider choosing such a plant, for instance thuja green giant.
 It is worth to learn how to take care of a thuja, so that it is always beautiful and healthy.

+---
 ## What is thuja tree?

 **Thuja, or arborvitae** is a coniferous tree native to Asia and North America.
 Because of the versatility of those trees, they are used worldwide as garden plants.
 They can be planted in groups as well as a single, individual plant.
 Thuja has a lot of varieties which can be useful for various conditions.
 Such a wide choice provided by those plants is the main reason for their popularity among gardeners.